transloadit/heroku-addon/README.md

 ```

 That's it.
 If you've followed the steps closely, you should now be able to
 try your first upload.
-Don't forget do start your rails server first:
+Don't forget to start your rails server first:

 ```bash
 $ rails server